Can you please tell me your name

 - Catch Phrase: "I've started so I'll finish."

-- Cool Chair: It was once kidnapped and held for ransom.
+- Cool Chair: The black leather swivel chair in which contenders sit.
+It was once kidnapped and held for ransom.
 Seriously.

 - Hidden Depths: Often turns up stereotype-defying contenders, including a cab driver with extensive knowledge of 14th-Century Italian art.